Questions

 It had emerged that City had a ‘total agreement’ in place to sign the Portugal international, who has made his desire to leave by informing his current side that would like to not be involved in Juventus’ matchday squad against Empoli on Saturday to try and seal a move to the Etihad Stadium.

-READ ALSO: What is the best Cadillac of all time?
+READ ALSO: Which is the best certification for testing?

 Is Real Madrid banned from UCL?